New to Telerik UI for WinForms? Download free 30-day trial

 You can check your application compatibility with the following tool: The Portability Analyzer

-2. You need to create a WinForms .NET Core project.
+2. You need to create a WinForms .NET project.
 Currently this can be done from the Conosle.
 Open a new Development Command Prompt for VS2017 and type the following command (you can use any preferred directory).

 Creating WinForms project from the Command Prompt